vorsgren/DFmark-linux/README.txt

 		A fort mode test - runs embark for the amount of time set in onMapLoad.init, by default one year.

-		With the default Run_Tests script, it runs: a 3 x 3 one year old embark with parameters = TESTSMALLEMBARK, 19 dwarves, only a few tunnels, and few items. a 6 x 6 three year old embark with parameters = TESTBIGEMBARK, over 100 dwarves, large stockpiles and many items.
+		With the default Run_Tests script, it runs: a 3 x 3 one year old embark with parameters = TESTSMALLEMBARK, 19 dwarves, only a few tunnels, and few items.
+NOTE: This seems to produce unreliable results, varying results a 6 x 6 three year old embark with parameters = TESTBIGEMBARK, over 100 dwarves, large stockpiles and many items.

 		If you want to test your own fortresses, put them in the save folder and call them with ./embarktest YOURWORLDNAME